State Library of Oregon: Building and location

-The historic State Library Building, located in downtown Salem, was dedicated in 1939.
+The current State Library building was dedicated in 1939.
 It was the first building to be constructed on what is today known as the Capitol Mall, and was completed only two years after the dedication of the Oregon State Capitol in 1937.
 The State Library Building was extensively renovated in the 1990s.
 It was listed on the National Register of Historic Places in 2022.